 For Cisco IOS software:-

-On Cisco switches, auto-negotiation is already turned on by default.
-There are commands in IOS that let you set the speed and duplex mode yourself.
+On Cisco switches, Auto‑Negotiation is enabled by default.
+IOS commands let you set the speed and duplex mode yourself.

 Switch-2900(config-if)#duplex half